w3c/wai-policies-prototype/_policies/united-states.md

           en: http://www.federalregister.gov/documents/2017/01/18/2017-00395/information-and-communication-technology-ict-standards-and-guidelines
     documents:
       - title:
-          en: FCC page on the 21st Century Communications and Video Accesibility Act
+          en: FCC page on the 21st Century Communications and Video Accessibility Act
         url:
           en: https://www.fcc.gov/general/twenty-first-century-communications-and-video-accessibility-act-0
         desc: Provides an overall view of the Act with links to pages that contain the technical requirements for the various technologies covered by the Act.